-The class is designed for people working on scripts who want to workshop their scenes, but “workshopping scenes is not a requirement,” says Terrel.
-“We also have a great time just talking scripts and movies.”
+The class is designed for people working on scripts who want to workshop their scenes, BUT . . . says Terrel, “workshopping scenes is not a requirement.
+You can also have a great time, and learn a lot, just by listening to other people’s scenes, and talking scripts and movies.”

 Terrel Seltzer is a self-taught screenwriter.
 She learned the craft by watching and outlining literally hundreds of movies.
 Her career started in the Bay Area, working with SF director Wayne Wang, for whom she wrote the screenplays for the independent films Chan is Missing and Dim Sum.
 Her two produced Hollywood screenplays are How I Got into College (with Lara Flynn Boyle and Anthony Edwards) and One Fine Day (with Michelle Pfeiffer and George Cloony).
 Currently, she has two scripts in development: Magick written for director Robert Zemeckis at Dreamworks, and Foolproof, a spec script recently optioned by Warner Brother Classics.